Phuong0012/Leuphana_SnakeTest/README.md

 # Exam project Digital Media

     This Repository contains:
+- a READ ME file
-- xxxxxxxxxxxxxx
+- gif file (ochi.gif)
-- dsfgsgsshfdgb
+- source code (new.py)
 ____________________________________
-The puprose of this project is........
+The puprose of this project is